Vierbeuter/craft-module-field-type/README.md

 ### That's all folks!

 Congratulations.
 You made it!
-Whenever you need to remove, change or add any content module related sub-fields, you now don't have to do that in Craft CP.
+Whenever you need to remove, change or add any content module related subfields, you now don't have to do that in Craft CP.
 You can do that directly in your PHP sources.

 ## License